jcode5577/budget-tracker/README.md

 If you want to contribute, open a Pull Request and include a detailed description and screenshots of the changes.

 ## Questions
+If you have any questions about the repo, open an issue or contact jcode5577 directly at john.hamilton5577@gmail.com.
 # budget-tracker